wasiejen/Free-Snap-Tap/README.md

 - `!` in front of a key is a release and a key (reversed synchronious input)
 - `|` behind a key is the the max delay for this single key (e.g. `-k|10` -> press k with a max delay of 10)
 - `|*max*|*min*` defines min and max delay (e.g. `-k|10|2` or `-k|2|10` -> press k with a max delay of 10 and min delay of 2)
+- `#` in front of a key, comments that key out and will not be used

 This is only usable in key_groups. not supported in tap_groups yet.

 ### Delay-Settings
+- Delays are random between a min and a max time in ms
-- Delays for the Tap_Groups is set to 2 ms min and 10 ms max as default.
+- Default delays for the Tap_Groups is set to 2 ms for min and 10 ms for max (py file)
   - Can be changed in py file or the min and max can be set via the start argument `-delay="number, number"`.
+- Delays are used after each key event (press and release), so a keypress has 2 delays
-- Key_Groups will use the same delay defined for Tap_Groups per default and only if the keys are given some other delay via `*key*|*number*|*number*` will these be overwritten for this specific key event (not this key in general).
+- Aliases use the same delay as Tap_Groups per default
+  - only if the keys are given some other delay via `*key*|*number*|*number*` will these be overwritten for this specific key event (not this key in general).

 ## Controls